hemeac/kiwiTechTree/README.md

 Where I have modified engines such as rescaling CNAR or adding LF/O in NF Spacecraft, have tried to ensure that the RealPlume is patched for compliance.
 Where Real Plume is not installed, will use Plume Party.
 Added temporary RealPlume patches to the Kerbal Atomics aerospikes.
 Modified the description text to turn it green to make it easier to pinpoint the engines that have RealPlume support.

 ## Restock/Restock+ 1.1.2
 Shuffled the tech nodes.
 Slight cost rebalancing on a couple of science parts.
 Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% increased mass.
+If Rational Resources is installed, it will add additional cold gasses that are available to use with RCS blocks.

 ## SCANsat 20.2
 Shuffled the tech nodes.
 Slight cost rebalancing.